 - Daily assistance at the American Center Suva including greeting of patrons/guests

-- Receiving books and journals
+- Receiving and delivering books and journals to local libraries

 - Promote/market the American Center, EducationUSA, Embassy programs